mgoulish/mercury/README.md

     └── environment_variables

   If you have a router fail to start, or it starts up and is immediately defunct, use this information to reproduce the same startup by hand, and see what's happening.

+###Running a test 'By Hand'

+  One nice way to use Mercury is to use it to run a test for you and then see how it did that, so you can run the same setup 'by hand'.
+You can look in the session/config directory and see all the environment variables it set and the command lines it used for the routers and the clients.

+  The command lines for the routers will point to the config files that it created, and those config files have ports that were chosen because they were free at that moment.
+It is possible that they will *no longer* be free when you run the test 'by hand' if you have other stuff running on your system.
+But unlikely.